scratchfoundation/scratch-paint/README.md

 npm start
 ```

 Then go to [http://localhost:8078/playground/](http://localhost:8078/playground/).
 8078 is BLOB upside-down.
-The True Name of this repo is scratch-blobs.
+The true name of this repo is scratch-blobs.

 ### Running locally (as part of Scratch)
 So you've tried out your edits in the playground and they look good.
 You should now test with the rest of Scratch, to make sure that everything hooks up right, and so that you can use your custom paint editor to make costumes and sprites!